alejomaar/google-arts-and-culture/README.md

 ![confusion_matrix](references/confusion_matrix.png?raw=true)

-`Note 1`: Purple,Blue and Teal colors tends to be the highest errors.
-However, this color are similiar, so, this mismatch classifications in not so bad.
+`Note 1`: Purple, blue, and teal colors tend to have the highest errors.
+However, these colors are similar, so these mismatched classifications aren't too bad.

-`Note 2`: Classify Pink is actualy the worst class (79.2%) tends to confuse with differents classes.
+`Note 2`: Classifying pink is actually the worst class (79.2%) tends to get confused with different classes.

-`Note 3`: White and Black are the most accurate classes.
-Maybe because this are neutral colors and concecuently more easy for machine classfication.
+`Note 3`: Black and White are the most accurate classes.
+Perhaps because they are neutral colors and, consequently, easier to classify by the algorithm.

 #### Deploy

 - Export best model and scaler as .joblib file (Check models folder)
-- Conteineraize app with Docker (More details in `Instalation Section`)
+- Containerize app with Docker (More details in `Instalation Section`)
 - Use FastAPI for serve models as microservice
-- Deploy to AWS Beanstalk.

 ### Tecnologies